henriquemattosesilva/WFdoHenrique/README.md

 # Versions
 English and Portuguese (Brazil)
+If you want to do it in a new language, to write the weekdays I used the font Montserrat Semibold.

 I made this WatchFace from a template.
 I edited the .json file and created the custom images.